galaxyproject/training-material/topics/single-cell/tutorials/scanpy_parameter_iterator/tutorial.md

 >    - *"Use programme defaults"*: {% icon history-share %} `No`
 >    - *"The perplexity is related to the number of nearest neighbours, select a value between 5 and 50"*: `30`
 >
-> 1A. **Rename** {% icon galaxy-pencil %} the Anndata object collection output: `Scanpy RunTSNE on collection X: tSNE object AnnData (n-neighbours)` (you have to first click on the collection so that you see the datasets, and then raname it)
+> 1A. **Rename** {% icon galaxy-pencil %} the Anndata object collection output: `Scanpy RunTSNE on collection X: tSNE object AnnData (n-neighbours)` (you have to first click on the collection so that you see the datasets, and then rename it)
 >
 > 2. {% tool [Scanpy RunUMAP](toolshed.g2.bx.psu.edu/repos/ebi-gxa/scanpy_run_umap/scanpy_run_umap/1.8.1+galaxy9) %} with the following parameters:
 >    - {% icon param-collection %} *"Input object in AnnData/Loom format"* (make sure you choose *Dataset collection*): `Scanpy RunTSNE on collection X: tSNE object AnnData (n-neighbours)`
 >    - *"Use programme defaults"*: {% icon history-share %} `Yes`
 >
-> 2A. **Rename** {% icon galaxy-pencil %} the Anndata object collection output: `Scanpy RunUMAP on collection X: UMAP object AnnData (n-neighbours)` (you have to first click on the collection so that you see the datasets, and then raname it)
+> 2A. **Rename** {% icon galaxy-pencil %} the Anndata object collection output: `Scanpy RunUMAP on collection X: UMAP object AnnData (n-neighbours)` (you have to first click on the collection so that you see the datasets, and then rename it)
 >
 > 3. {% tool [Scanpy FindCluster](toolshed.g2.bx.psu.edu/repos/ebi-gxa/scanpy_find_cluster/scanpy_find_cluster/1.8.1+galaxy9) %} with the following parameters:
 >    - {% icon param-collection %} *"Input object in AnnData/Loom format"* (make sure you choose *Dataset collection*): `Scanpy RunUMAP on collection X: UMAP object AnnData`
 >    - *"Use programme defaults"*: {% icon history-share %} `No`
 >    - *"Resolution, high value for more and smaller clusters"*: `0.6`
 >
-> 3A. **Rename** {% icon galaxy-pencil %} the Anndata object collection output: `Scanpy FindCluster on collection X: Clusters AnnData (n-neighbours)` (you have to first click on the collection so that you see the datasets, and then raname it)
+> 3A. **Rename** {% icon galaxy-pencil %} the Anndata object collection output: `Scanpy FindCluster on collection X: Clusters AnnData (n-neighbours)` (you have to first click on the collection so that you see the datasets, and then rename it)
 >
 {: .hands_on}

-In fact, the differences will be only seen in the UMAP embedding, so we’ll plot only them.
-However, when you run your own analysis, you might want to check if there aren’t any changes in other embeddings as well.
+The differences will only appear in the UMAP embedding, so we’ll plot only them.
+However, when you run your own analysis, you might want to check if there are changes in other embeddings as well.

 > <hands-on-title> Plot UMAP embedding </hands-on-title>
 >